DaniRuizPerez/Concurrency-Parallelism/ProducersConsumers/README.md

 Producer Consumer Problem using Mutex
 ============

 This is a well known problem that I developed for the Concurrency and Parallelism course in the sophomore year of my undergrad in computer science at UDC (Spain).
 Producers and consumers run in a thread each and they synchronize using mutexes.
 Producers push elements in a "queue" and consumers pop them.
-It uses flow control to kill or create producers or consumers dynamically to balance the load.
+It creates producers or consumers dynamically to balance the load.

 ## Execution